 The claims manager may ask about your property damage and any physical injuries.
 At this point, you may not know the extent of either.
 Don’t guess!
 Physical injuries sometimes don’t manifest until several days or even weeks after an accident.
 Regarding damage to your motorcycle, wait until a full inspection has been done by a mechanic YOU trust (more on this below).

-Assessment of fault.
-If the other person was clearly at fault (e.g., you were rear-ended, the driver ran a red light, was cited for a moving violation, etc.), your insurance company may attempt to work directly with the other person's insurance company, if any, to pay for your damage.
-If there is no insurance, you are entitled to payment from your own, uninsured motorist coverage.
+- Assessment of fault.
+If the other person was clearly at fault (e.g., you were rear-ended, the driver ran a red light, was cited for a moving violation, etc.), your insurance company may attempt to work directly with the other person’s insurance company, if any, to pay for your damage.
+If there is no insurance, you are entitled to payment from your own, uninsured motorist coverage if you purchased such coverage.
+(We strongly recommend that you purchase uninsured coverage!)
 If your damages exceed policy limits (more on this below) you should consult a motorcycle accident lawyer.
 Remember: even if you were at fault for the accident, you are still covered for your damages up to your policy limits!

 Be careful: insurance companies will typically assign fault for an accident, which will become a part of your record and affect your insurance rates.
 Insurance companies sometimes blame the motorcyclist and jack up their rates even when they had no fault in causing the accident!
 Make sure you review your insurance company’s accident report and their assessment of fault.
 This is typically available online or upon request.
 Ask your insurance adjuster point blank whether you are being assigned any fault for the accident.
 If you believe you are being assigned fault improperly, you can file an objection with the insurance company and ask for a re-assessment.
 If the insurance company refuses, you may wish to consult a lawyer.

-Payment for Physical Injuries.
-Unfortunately, the motorcycle accident lawyers at Riderz Law, who are riders themselves, know all too well about the injuries that often accompany motorcycle accidents.
+- Payment for Physical Injuries.
+Unfortunately, as motorcycle lawyers and riders ourselves, know all too well about the injuries that often accompany motorcycle accidents.
 Even the most careful rider with the best safety equipment sometimes cannot avoid injury.
 If you have suffered physical injury from the motorcycle accident, you are entitled to reimbursement of your medical bills and other damages.
-If your injuries are anything beyond a few bumps and bruises, e.g., if you have broken bones, deep lacerations, or neck/back injury, you may be entitled to significant damages beyond medical bills - discussed in more detail below.
+If your injuries are anything beyond a few bumps and bruises, e.g., if you have broken bones, deep lacerations, or neck/back injury, you may be entitled to significant damages beyond medical bills – discussed in more detail below.

-Side-deals with the other party.
-Sometimes, after a motorcycle accident, the other side may suggest that you just settle the matter for cash, without involvement of police or insurance.
+- Side-deals with the other party.
+Sometimes, after a motorcycle accident, the other person involved in the accident may suggest that you just settle the matter for cash, without involvement of police or insurance.
 Beware!
 If you make this type of deal, you could forfeit any future claim against that person, or even with your own insurance policy!
 Many policies have language that voids your policy if you make any private, undisclosed deals relating to accidents.
 Also, beware making simultaneous claims to your insurance carrier and side-deals with the other side.
 This, too, could potentially affect your recovery or void your policy.
-The best and safest course is to document the accident with the police, let your insurance company complete its investigation, and consult a motorcycle accident attorney.
+The best and safest course is to document the accident with the police, let your insurance company complete its investigation, and, if you have any injuries, consult with a lawyer.

-Subrogation.
-If you receive money from the other party to the accident (either directly or from their insurance), your own insurance companies may claim rights to some of this money if they paid for any of your medical care, mechanic's bills, etc caused by the accident.
+- Subrogation (I.e., Your Insurance Company Wants Reimbursement).
+If you receive money from the other party to the accident (either directly or from their insurance), your own insurance companies may claim rights to some of this money if they paid for any of your medical care, mechanic’s bills, etc. caused by the accident.
 Although your insurance companies may be entitled to SOME reimbursement, in many cases they are not entitled to everything they demand.
 Know your rights!
-Part of the service that our motorcycle accident lawyers provide is to negotiate and settle these types of claims with your insurance.
-Be careful when you decide who you hire as your lawyer: many lawyers look at insurance claims as "your problem," and consider their job complete the moment they get a settlement or a judgment and take their fee.
-At Riderz Law, we stay with our clients every step of the way--even after settlement or judgment--and ensure that our clients not only get the largest recovery possible for their motorcycle accident, but also KEEP as much of it as possible!
-We care about our fellow riders, and take pride in our service to the motorcycle community.
+Part of the service that our motorcycle lawyers provide is to negotiate and settle these types of claims with your insurance.
+Be careful when you decide who you hire as your lawyer: many lawyers look at insurance claims as “your problem,” and consider their job complete the moment they get a settlement or a judgment and take their fee.
+At Riderz Law, we stay with our clients every step of the way–even after settlement or judgment–and ensure that our clients not only get the largest recovery possible for their motorcycle accident, but also KEEP as much of it as possible!